Car Schematic Electrical Symbols

 Car Schematic Electrical SymbolsCar Schematic Electrical Symbols

-On the right, you'll see some of the most common car schematic electrical symbols used in professional wiring diagrams.
+Above, you'll see some of the most common car schematic electrical symbols used in professional wiring diagrams.
 Starting with the top left image, we see the symbol for the battery and just below it the symbol for ground.

 Knowing the starting and ending point of the circuit goes a long way toward putting the circuit into perspective.
-Since the current flows from the positive to the negative, we can see how the electrical energy moves through and powers this specific automotive system.
+Since the current flows from the positive to the negative, we can see how the electrical energy moves and powers this automotive system.

 The next two images down represent the wires that connect all of the individual pieces of the circuit together.